WCSCourses/prs_2023/modules/Day3.docx.md

 ```
 ---
 >
-> 📓 ** 10000 permutations typically provide empirical P -values with high accuracy to the second decimal place (eg. 0.05), but smaller empirical P -values should be considered approximate. **
+> 📝 **10000 permutations typically provide empirical P -values with high accuracy to the second decimal place (eg. 0.05), but smaller empirical P -values should be considered approximate.**
 >
 ---
 >
-> ❓ What is the smallest possible empirical P -value when 10000 permutation are performed?
+> ❓ What is the smallest possible empirical P-value when 10000 permutation are performed?
 >
 > ❓ Is the height PRS significantly associated with height after accounting for the over-fitting implicit in identifying the best-fit PRS?
 How about CAD?
 >
 ---

 The best way to avoid having results that are over-fit is to perform validation on an independent validation data set.
-We can perform validation of the previous height + covariate analysis with PRSice, using the independent VAL target sample as validation data and the "best" P -value threshold predicted in the VAL samples:
+We can perform validation of the previous height + covariate analysis with PRSice, using the independent VAL target sample as validation data and the "best" P-value threshold predicted in the VAL samples:

 ```
 Rscript ./Software/PRSice.R \